 - Deindexed: this means that your website or website has been removed from the search engine index and therefore does not appear in the search results.

-- Do-follow: these are links from one site to another which gives SEO credit.
+- Do-follow: these are links from one site to another that give SEO credit.
 In simple words, it provides a backtracking link to other websites.

 - Domain Authority (DA): This is a search engine ranking score of a third-party tool that describes how well you rank a website.

-- External links: these links point to a domain other than the region in which they exist.
+- External links point to a domain other than the region in which they exist.

-- Google Search Console: This is a free program provided by Google which uses the owners of the site to verify how their website works in the search.
+- Google Search Console: This is a free program provided by Google that uses the site’s owners to verify how their website works in the search.

-- Header: This is the text that is placed in the HTML header tags that are H1, H2, H3, H4, H5, and H6 tags.
+- Header: This is the text placed in the HTML header tags that are H1, H2, H3, H4, H5, and H6.

 - Inbound Link: This is a link to your site from another site and is considered one of the best ways to increase the rank of your website.

-- Indexing: this is the process of collecting and storing data for future use by search engines.
+- Indexing is the process of collecting and storing data for future use by search engines.

-- Internal links: internal links are links that point to a page on other pages of your website.
+- Internal links are links that point to a page on other pages of your website.

 - Keyword: this is any word entered by the user in the search box.
 It is the most searched word.

-- Keyword density: this is the percentage or number of times a keyword appears on a web page.
+- Keyword density is the percentage or number of times a keyword appears on a web page.

-- Link creation: this is the process of getting more and more inbound links to drive traffic to your website.
+- Link creation is the process of getting more and more inbound links to drive traffic to your website.

 - Meta tag: this tells the search engine what your post or website is in a couple of words.
 Includes meta descriptions and meta keywords.

 - Nofollow: This is a link from one site to another which does not grant SEO credit to the other website.
-In simple words, there is no vote or any link to the search engine index to notice this.
+Simply put, there is no vote or link to the search engine index to notice this.

-- SEO on the page: it is the SEO that you perform on your page to improve your ranking.
-For example internal links improvements in keyword density and some others.
+- SEO on the page: the SEO you perform to improve your ranking—for example, internal links improvements in keyword density and others.

 - Off the SEO page: – This SEO hat off your site to improve your positioning – for example, Link building.

-- Organic results: in addition to the ads the results that appear for a particular query are organic results.
+- Organic results: in addition to the ads, organic results appear for a particular query.